-In this blog, I will delve into the key reasons why is NPV better than IRR | NPV VS IRR, explaining both concepts in detail and using real-world examples to demonstrate how NPV avoids the pitfalls associated with IRR.
+In this blog, I will delve into the key reasons why NPV is better than IRR | NPV VS IRR, explaining both concepts in detail and using real-world examples to demonstrate how NPV avoids the pitfalls associated with IRR.
 By the end, you’ll understand why leading financial analysts and businesses favor NPV when making crucial investment decisions.
 Let’s get started!

 Difference Between NPV and IRR